cloudfoundry/stratos/docs/developers-guide.md

 Run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io).
 Coverage information can be found in ./coverage

+To execute an individual package run `ng test <package name>`.
+To execute the tests again automatically on code changes add `--watch=true`

 > **NOTE** npm test will search for chrome on your path.
 If this is not so please set an env var CHROME_BIN pointing to your executable
 (chromium is fine too).

-Run `npm test-debug` to execute unit tests in a mode that will re-run whenever there's a code change

 ### End-to-end tests